Therushmorare/alx-backend-python/python-generators-0x00/README.md

         def connect_to_prodev() connects the the ALX_prodev database in MYSQL def create_table(connection):- creates a table user_data if it does not exists with the required fields def insert_data(connection, data):- inserts data in the database if it does not exist

+Objective: create a generator that streams rows from an SQL database one by one.

+Instructions:

+    In 0-stream_users.py write a function that uses a generator to fetch rows one by one from the user_data table.
+You must use the Yield python generator
+        Prototype: def stream_users()
+        Your function should have no more than 1 loop